 Weather in October in Italy

 The sea is still warm enough for a swim, however, at 22°C, so if you really are a stickler for swimming in the briny blues of the Mediterranean, it’s at least possible.
+The Dolomites and mountain towns are awash with fall colors and golden larch trees, and if you want our recommendation, this is where you should go in Italy in October.

 Weather in November in Italy

 Chilly.
 That’s how we’d describe November.
 Especially in the mountains.
 Snow starts to fall this time of year in the Italian Alps.
 The average temperature across the country is 17°C, but it can be pretty varied from place to place.
+Altogether it’s not the best time to go to Italy.

-With the increase in rainfall, there’s the increased chance of getting caught in a shower.
+With the increase in rainfall, there’s an increased chance of getting caught in a shower.
 You should pack layers, too since nighttime really cools down.
 Beach season is definitely over, though it’s still a decent time to explore cities.

 Weather in December in Italy